 - 2 cups all-purpose flour plus more for the work surface

 - Fleur de sel

-- 1. Preheat the oven to 350°F (175°C).
-Line baking sheets with parchment paper.
+- Preheat the oven to 350°F (175°C).
+Line 2 baking sheets with parchment paper.

 - In the top of a double boiler or in a small saucepan with a heatproof bowl set over but not touching simmering water, melt the chocolate.
-When the toffee cookies are cool, spread them gently with a thin layer of melted chocolate.
-Before the chocolate dries, sprinkle lightly with the pecans and a few grains of fleur de sel.
+When the toffee cookies are cool, gently spread a thin layer of melted chocolate on top of the cookies.
+Before the chocolate dries, sprinkle it lightly and evenly with pecans and fleur de sel.
 Let the chocolate set.
 The toffee cookies will keep in an airtight container at room temperature for up to 3 days.

 These cookies are great to have in your entertaining arsenal.
-They call for few ingredients, but they really pack a flavorful punch.
-The preparation isn’t difficult, and the end result is as elegant and, most importantly, as delicious, as the author claims.
+They call for very few ingredients, but they really pack a flavorful punch.
+The preparation isn’t difficult and the end result is as elegant and, most importantly, as delicious as the author claims.

 Make sure that the dough is well-chilled and that your surface is well-floured when you get ready to roll the dough out as it’s quite sticky.
 Also make sure that the top of the cookies are generously covered with pecans and fleur de sel so that the flavors really shine through—the salt really makes the flavors come alive.
 I had a few extra cookies left that were unglazed and they were tasty as well.